Virasana: Variations

 Supta Virasana (reclining hero pose) has the body reclining on the back, the hands either beside the thighs or stretched over the head.

-Eka Pada Supta Virasana (One-Legged Reclining Hero Pose) or Ardha Supta Virasana (Half Reclined Hero Pose) has one leg folded under the body while the other is being stretched.
+Eka Pada Supta Virasana (One-Legged Reclining Hero Pose) or Ardha Supta Virasana (Half Reclined Hero Pose) has one leg folded under the body while the other is extended forwards.

 Light on Yoga shows Yogadandasana as a variant of Virasana, one bent leg being rotated inwards until the foot supports the armpit on the same side.